chrisly42/mc68000-asm-plugin/README.md

 - Enhancement: `include`, `incdir` and `incbin` and `output` with `<pathname>` quotes no longer cause syntax error.
 - New: Files in `include` directives can be referenced and renamed/refactored.
 - New: Code completion for local label definitions, suggesting undefined labels already referenced.
+- New: Added inspection suppression possibility and quickfix.

 ### V0.5 (06-Aug-21)